Astronomy and Politics Through the Lens of Epistemology

 Bill Anderson

 Note: Many people in the disciplines of the Scientific Method or Systematic Theology (The Study of Adonai, our God) will immediately have objections to this blog.
 Therefore, there will be several follow-up essays in both disciplines later.
-Until then, I would recommend watching the Christian Movie, “God’s Not Dead” (the first of a sequel).
-Additionally, you could watch this older CBN video below with Jewish Astronomer Robert Jastrow (Author of the book God and the Astronomers) at a Jastrow inspired Trailer.
+Until then, I recommend watching the Christian movie God’s Not Dead (the first in a series).
+Additionally, you could watch this older CBN video below with Jewish Astronomer Robert Jastrow (Author of the book God and the Astronomers) at a Jastrow-inspired trailer.